-- 45. Equality training will be provided to support the roles and responsibilities outlined above, and will be reviewed annually to make sure that it is delivering the skills necessary to implement the policy. - 46.
-Front-line staff who interface with the public and service users are also a training priority, to ensure that they have the skills and awareness to respond appropriately to the diverse range of people with whom they come into contact. - 47.
-It is also important to ensure that a general understanding of the Public Sector Equality Duty and of the Equality Policy is maintained across the Council, particularly amongst Chief Officers, Heads of Service and Council Members in their decision-making role. - 48.
+- 48. Equality training will be provided to support the roles and responsibilities outlined above, and will be reviewed annually to make sure that it is delivering the skills necessary to implement the policy. - 49.
+Front-line staff who interact with the public and service users are also a training priority, to ensure that they have the skills and awareness to respond appropriately to the diverse range of people with whom they come into contact. - 50.
+It is also important to ensure that a general understanding of the Public Sector Equality Duty and of the Equality Policy is maintained across the Council, particularly amongst Chief Officers, Heads of Service and Council Members in their decision-making role. - 51.
 The Council's current equalities training provision will be reviewed in the context of this policy and Equality Objective and the most effective use of available resources.
-Subject to review it is anticipated that a range of training methods will be required to meet our needs, including on-line modules, commissioned training modules, in-house sharing of skills and one-off sessions to address specific issues in particular service areas.
+Equality Advisors and other internal focus groups will be consulted with throughout the design, development and testing of any new training to ensure it supports delivery of the Equality Policy and Objective. - 52.
+Subject to review it is anticipated that a range of training methods will be required to meet the Council's needs, including on-line modules, commissioned training modules, in-house sharing of skills and one-off sessions to address specific issues in particular service areas.
+It is also anticipated that future training will seek to challenge staff and include use of real-life scenarios.